CeciliaZhang6/cs283-f24-assignments/HelloUnity/README.md

 - character controls - mouse input for camera/character rotation, jump & sprint with animation.
 - set up farm area with soils, left click on soils to plant/water/harvest.
 - implemented randomness for type of plants.
-- implemented difference phases of plant growing.
+- implemented different phases of plant growing.
 - UI for harvest counter on top left.
 - Subtitle UI for player's action on bottom left.
+- Escape for exiting executable (only works in executable, check email for Build folder).

 Other notes:
-Game cover located in HelloUnity folder.
+Due to the upload limit at GitHub, I manually uploaded my major scripts and this README.
+The build folder's sharing link was sent over email.
+Thanks to Google Drive that allows me to upload.

 Game demo link: